 For more information, please visit our Library Page.

 You may have confidently selected a major or you may have no idea at all.
 Did you know an average college student changes majors three times during their college career and 80% change their major at least one time?
 The first year is often one of exploration; during this time many students choose or change their majors.
 The Professional Development Center offers counseling and assessments to help match your interests and abilities to an academic major.
 Additionally, you will meet the Professional Development Center staff in your Westminster 101 class, where they will introduce you to important resume building strategies.

 For more information, please visit our Professional Development Center page.

 The Residence Life program supports the academic endeavors of Westminster students by creating an environment where learning can take place outside of the classroom.
 It is our goal that students leave their residential experience with knowledge application, meaningful relationships, an awareness of diversity through cultural competence, an understanding of their identity, and a call to civic engagement.

 For more information, please visit our Residence Life Page.

 The Westminster College Department of Public Safety provides safety and security services to the campus community 24 hours a day, seven days a week throughout the year.
-The Public Safety Department is made up of two full-time and 16 part-time members, the majority of whom are retired from public emergency service agencies, primarily state and municipal police.
-Public Safety officers have a wide range of training and experience in resolving safety and security issues and emergencies.
+Public Safety is led by a full-time director and a qualified team of full-time and part-time officers.
+These officers have a wide range of training and experience in resolving safety and security issues and emergencies.
 Help is always just a call away.